 ‘2.38.
 The proposal does not provide any justification for the decision to exclude generators from scaling and we would expect this matter to be addressed through open governance arrangements.
 We see no obvious reason why DGs should be excluded from this mechanism.’

-The working group decided to look at the components of scaling and if each component should be a charge, credit or not included.
+There were two differing views within the Working Group regarding the purpose of scaling, with some members believing that scaling is a means of taking the cost signals derived from the pre-scaled tariffs and maintaining them whilst ensuring the DNO targets allowed revenue, and others believing that scaling was the means by which certain costs which are not included in the underlying inputs to the CDCM are recovered.

+To support the former view there is a belief that DCP 228 was clear in its approach that scaling was not used to allocate costs, but was rather a means of maintaining the cost signals generated by pre-scaled tariffs whilst ensuring the DNO targets their allowed revenue.
+That is, the costs included in the DNOs 500MW model, service models and direct/indirect costs are used to generate a set of pre-scaled tariffs with the desired differentials between tariff elements.
+Scaling is then a means of maintaining this differential between tariff elements whilst enabling the DNO to target allowed revenue.
+As such, scaling is not a means of allocating costs, and it is not a true representation of scaling to analyse which costs are included in the underlying inputs and conclude that the remainder of costs are allocated by scaling; rather the underlying inputs are intentionally used (and certain elements intentionally excluded) to provide the appropriate cost signal, which scaling then seeks to maintain.

+The proposer’s view is that the CDCM model uses scaling to correct the shortfall/surplus in revenue that results from the yardstick charges that are calculated within the model and form the basis of the final charges.
+In some case the scaling may be negative which results in a reduction in the yardstick tariffs to ensure that the DNO does not recover too much revenue.

-The Working Group sought to clarify how scaling and the CDCM interact and defined the relationship as the CDCM being a cost model that is designed to recover revenue and scaling tops up or reduces that revenue depending upon and aligning to the DNOs allowed revenue target is necessary to gain visibility into what is recovered in each of the cost categories.
+In order to develop the proposer’s view and this CP, it is necessary to gain visibility into what is recovered in each of the cost categories.
 It was suggested by the Working Group that it would be necessary to locate the direct and indirect cost inputs in the CDCM and compare these values against the allowed revenue targets.
 It was noted that this information can be found within the MREV work sheet.
 Please see the results of this analysis below.

 Scaling Overview

-The CDCM model uses scaling to correct the shortfall/surplus in revenue that results from the yardstick charges that are calculated within the model and form the basis of the final charges.
-In some case the scaling may be negative which results in a reduction in the yardstick tariffs to ensure that the DNO does not recover too much revenueThe tables below show how much revenue is recovered through scaling and how much is recovered through the different cost components of the final tariff.
+The tables below show how much revenue is recovered through scaling and how much is recovered through the different cost components of the final tariff.
 It should be noted that the operating cost component consists of network costs, direct costs and 60% of the indirect costs.

-Breakdown of costs for 2016/17
+Table 1 -Breakdown of costs for 2016/17